 For a much faster return, look to challenges and objectives.

-Madden 23 is full of challenges and solo missions to complete that give out coins based off of the level of difficulty you choose to play on.
-You can earn tens of thousands of coins and get exclusive players and packs from completing themed missions that are released throughout the NFL season.
+Madden 23 is full of challenges and solo missions to complete that give out coins based on the level of difficulty you choose to play on.
+You can earn tens of thousands of coins and get exclusive players and packs by completing themed missions that are released throughout the NFL season.

-For instance, the Headliners-themed missions are 25 challenges based around headline plays and players from past seasons.
+For instance, the Headliners-themed missions are 25 challenges based on headline plays and players from past seasons.
 If you complete those there is a nice prize waiting for you.